 In December 2020, the Seattle’s Office of Community Planning and Development (OPCD) published the I-5 Lid Feasibility Study.
 While preliminary, the study ultimately concludes that lidding more of Interstate 5 between Madison Street and Denny Way is both technically feasible and can improve quality of life.
-This study does not recommend a mix of land uses or a preferred design option.
+This study does not recommend a preferred design option.
 Many next steps are needed to advance the project.

 The study says, “Lidding I-5 through downtown presents an opportunity to tackle some of the most pressing challenges facing Seattle.
 This requires contemplating opportunities to increase affordable housing, support and protect local industries and small businesses, and make vital investments in infrastructure, community facilities and open space.”
 Further, “The robust fiscal and economic benefits of a lid, in addition to the public benefits described in this study, make a lid project worthy of consideration despite the significant funding challenges.”

 This page describes the most important findings from the feasibility study, from the perspective of the Lid I-5 campaign.
 For further details, the study and supporting documents may be viewed at the links below.